 Behind the headlines of continuing falls in unemployment, there is a participation crisis in the UK, with over a million fewer people in the workforce than pre-pandemic, largely because of the higher economic inactivity of older workers and those with ill-health.
 This is contributing to low growth through labour and skills shortages, alongside vacancy numbers that are almost at a record high.

-This economic climate has caused numerous risks to the financial wellbeing of the workforce.
-So, as the UK enters a recession predicted to be the worst in a generation, managing employee financial wellbeing is rapidly being pushed up the social, political and business agendas, as the potential for significant financial distress and the very real risks and growth of in-work poverty – which is already experienced by one in eight workers – means many more employees will almost certainly be struggling to cope.
+This economic climate has caused numerous risks to the financial wellbeing of the workforce (Figure 1).
+So, as the UK hovers on the brink of a recession predicted to be the worst in a generation, managing employee financial wellbeing is rapidly being pushed up the social, political and business agendas, as the potential for significant financial distress and the very real risks and growth of in-work poverty – which is already experienced by one in eight workers – means many more employees will almost certainly be struggling to cope.

 While more employers are becoming aware and are recognising that financial wellbeing is more than just paying employees and providing a few benefits, it is still the least common area included in HR wellbeing strategies.

-This guide provides practical advice to HR practitioners and employers of all sizes and sectors on how to take action to promote and support their employees’ financial wellbeing, including the five critical steps to developing an effective policy:
+This guide provides practical advice to HR practitioners and employers of all sizes and sectors on how to take action to promote and support their employees’ financial wellbeing.

 What is employee financial wellbeing (EFW)?